(Though this page was written in 2011, it has been updated to the present date)

-There have been many good discussions on the STTM Facebook discussion group about our livers.
+There have been many good discussions in the FTPO Facebook discussion groups about our livers.
 Why is that large organ so important?
 For one, it’s a major detoxer!
 We need it to function well to help remove that which we do NOT want in our bodies…such as excess RT3.
 It plays a strong role in digestion through the production of bile, helps breakdown carbs and proteins, produces insulin-like growth factor (IGF-1) and a bag full of other good activities.
 You can’t do well without good liver function.

 How to support it?
 I am personally using a liquid product called Liver Life.
 It contains mushrooms and Milk Thistle seeds—both important for good liver function.
 Others also choose to do a liver cleanse to remove toxins, lower excess RT3 and improve liver function.
 I suggest talking to a Naturopath about good products, or do an internet search.
 Patients in groups can also help.

 Speaking of depression…look what 5-HTP did for this gal.